Program-Understanding/suns-dataset/control_flow_recovery/auburn_sok_benchmarks/indirect_calls/anonymous_functions/state.md

 ### Nested2

-- Ghidra and angr fail (address related?) icx puts addresses in like the 400000 range
+- Ghidra and angr fail (may need to fix addressing) icx puts addresses in like the 400000 range

 ### More_Ifs

+- Ghidra and angr fail (may need to fix addressing)

+### More_Ifs PE

+- Ghidra and angr fail (may need to fix addressing)

+### Nested3 PE

-- Ghidra and angr fail (address related?)
+- Ghidra and angr fail (may need to fix addressing)